digiltd/oh-rtd-test/Milight-Binding.md

 	discoMode           changes the discoMode for rgb bulbs discoSpeed	     	changes the speed of your chosen discoMode

-The following command is valid vor RGBW bulbs only :
+The following command is valid for RGBW bulbs only :

     whiteMode 			sets RGBW bulbs to white mode